 3. Lecture exams are objective in format, and may include multiple choice, true/false, matching, fill in the blank, labeling or short answer.
 Please know that I normally review each exam after the test, as Brightspace does not always identify correct "fill-in-the-blank" answers.

-4. Final exam is worth 200 points and is comprehensive over the entire semester.
+4. Final exam is comprehensive over the entire semester.
 The final exam will be in similar format as the lecture exams.

 5. Assignments and exams will be through Brightspace for this course.

 Course Objectives and/or Competencies: